 - “Does it lessen when you rest or sit down?”

-If your answers to those questions, the results of your MRI or other medical imagery, or evidence from your physical exam or neurological tests indicate nerve root compression in the lower back, then your doctor may diagnose you with sciatica: pain associated with compression of the sciatic nerve.
+If your answers to those questions, the results of your MRI or other medical imagery, or evidence from your physical exam or neurological tests indicate nerve root compression in the lower back, then your physician may diagnose you with sciatica: pain associated with compression of the sciatic nerve.
 The sciatic nerve is a very long nerve that branches out from the spinal canal around lumbar vertebrae 4 and 5.
 Sciatica occurs when a herniated disc or other tissue presses on the nerve as it exits the spinal canal.
 The sciatic nerve extends all the way into your feet, which is why the pain can reach your toes in some instances.
 That’s why a doctor may test the range of motion in your legs when diagnosing sciatica.
-If you have recieved a sciatica diagnosis, there are many treatments your doctor may suggest depending on how advanced your sciatica is.
-Surgery is an option considered usually only in advanced cases, but if your doctor recommends it to you, you may want to consider gentle, outpatient procedure at Laser Spine Institute.
+If you have recieved a sciatica diagnosis, there are many treatments your physician may suggest depending on how advanced your sciatica is.
+Surgery is an option considered usually only in advanced cases, but if your physician recommends it to you, you may want to consider gentle, outpatient procedure at Laser Spine Institute.